chef/chef-web-docs/chef_master/source/resource_ifconfig.rst

 ``target``
    **Ruby Type:** String

    The IP address that is to be assigned to the network interface.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 Examples
 =====================================================